imfl/beautiful-jekyll/data-mining/index.md

 I am responsible for any errors and shortcomings in the algorithms and the code.

-For the C++ code for this project, click [here](https://github.com/imfl/data-minin) to visit the GitHub repository.
+For the C++ code for this project, please click [here](https://github.com/imfl/data-minin) to visit the GitHub repository.